tolache/artifact-upload-demo/README.md

 # Artifact Upload Demo

-This is a simple SpringBoot client-server application for PoC/demo upload of the files from client to server.
+This is a simple Spring Boot client-server application for PoC/demo upload of the files from client to server.

 ## Features